RoskiDeluge/rld-site/_posts/2020-10-01-signal-noise.md

 tags: [information]
 ---

 One of the fascinating things about working in development is being able to trace the trajectory of what you're doing in a broader history.
-Coding itself is an activity as ancient as the cuneiform script on clay tablets written by the scribes in Mesopotamia.
+Coding itself is an activity as ancient as the cuneiform script on clay tablets written by the scribes of Mesopotamia and the Ancient Near East.
 I highly recommend a google search of these cuneiform tablets to anyone interested in symbols and communication.

 When I was learning communication theory in school, there was a lot of hand wringing over the initial, mathematical, model of communcation because of the so called "hypodermic needle" theory of communication effects that it implied.
 In this view, all that was needed to engineer social change was to spread media devices (i.e. television and radio) to unruly populations and you could implant or incept your ideology directly into their minds and affect their behavior.
 Of course, after the initial fervor of communication/cybernetic studies post WWII, other theories came along that were more sociological and attempted to bridge the gap between the machine centered transmission of intelligence and people focused communication of meaning.